Information for exhibitors

-By now you should already have a username and a password to access the europeanjobdays.eu platform.
+you should already have, by now, a username and a password to access to the europeanjobdays.eu platform.
 If for some reason you don’t, please get in touch with us email@example.com so that we can check the situation.
-You may as well recover your password here, as long as you remember your username or the e-mail you used to register.
-To make the best out of your participation, you should now:
+You may as well recover your password here , as long as you remember your username or the e-mail you used to register.
+With a view to making the best out of your participation, you should now:

 Improve your company profile

 This profile is your public introduction to potential applicants.
 It should reflect what your main activities and projects are, as well as your organisation’s mission, values and HR policy, ideally in English.

 If you haven’t done so yet, it is now time to add your logo, your web and social media accounts – and, if you have one available on YouTube or Vimeo, also add an introductory video (ideally recruitment-focused), in order to make the profile more appealing.